Dynamic Game Semantics: Dynamic Games and Strategies

-\item E2 additionally requires the degrees of internality between a ``QA-pair'' to be the same as it is intuitively reasonable;
+\item The second requirement of the axiom E2 states that the priority orders between a `QA-pair' must coincide, which is intuitively reasonable;

-\item E4 states that only Player can make a move for a previous move if they have different degrees of internality for internal moves are ``invisible'' to Opponent (as we shall see, if $\lambda_G^{\mathbb{N}}(m_1) = k_1 < k_2 = \lambda_G^{\mathbb{N}}(m_2)$, then after the $k_1$-many iteration of the \emph{hiding operation}, $m_1$ and $m_2$ get external and internal, respectively, i.e., the I/E-parity is \emph{relative}, which is why E4 is not only concerned with I/E-parity but more fine-grained degrees of internality).
+\item The additional axiom E4 states that only Player can make a move for a previous one if they have different priority orders for internal moves are `invisible' to Opponent (as we shall see, if $\lambda_G^{\mathbb{N}}(m_1) = k_1 < k_2 = \lambda_G^{\mathbb{N}}(m_2)$, then after the $k_1$-many iteration of the hiding operation, $m_1$ and $m_2$ become external and internal, respectively, i.e., the I/E-parity of moves is \emph{relative}, which is why E4 is not only concerned with I/E-parity but more fine-grained priority orders).

 \end{itemize}